-In recent years, collagen seems to be cropping up in a variety of products, from athletic supplements to beauty and skincare serums and supplements, and with good reason.
+In recent years, collagen has seemed to crop up in a variety of products, from athletic supplements to beauty and skincare serums and supplements, and for good reason.
 Collagen is the most abundant protein in the body and a structural component of bones, teeth, skin, ligaments, tendons, muscles, blood vessels, corneas, and the connective tissues that hold tissues together.

 While you can take collagen supplements, collagen is also naturally present in certain foods, mainly of animal origin.
 The body can also synthesize collagen by combining the amino acids proline and glycine.
 This process requires vitamin C, zinc, and copper, so in addition to eating protein-rich foods, adequate intake of these micronutrients will support your body’s endogenous production of collagen.
 Below, we share the foods highest in collagen to help you have healthy tissues, vibrant skin, mobile joints, and strong muscles.

 Bone broth has become increasingly popular over the past decade.
 This nutritious stock is made by simmering the bones of animals, such as cows, chickens, fish, pigs, bison, and turkeys.
 Most of the time, connective tissues, such as hooves, beaks, and tendons may also be used, which is what imparts this hearty stock with so much collagen.
 Bone broth may be used as a stock for other soups, consumed as a liquid broth as is, or turned into a health drink.